Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Introduction

+Under this scenario, a line of work~\citep{enev2012sensorsift, whitehill2012discriminately, hamm2017minimax, li2018towards,wang2017privacy, wu2018towards,osia2018deep,bertran2019adversarially,osia2020hybrid} aims to address the problem in the framework of (constrained) minimax problem.
+However, the theory behind these methods is little known.
+Such a gap between theory and practice calls for an important and appealing challenge: \begin{quoting} \itshape Can we prevent the information leakage of the sensitive attribute while still maximizing the task accuracy?
+Furthermore, what is the fundamental trade-off between attribute obfuscation and accuracy maximization in the minimax problem? \end{quoting}

-Clearly, under the setting of attribute inference attacks, the notion of privacy preservation should be attribute-specific: the goal is to protect specific attributes from being inferred by malicious adversaries.
-Note that this is in sharp contrast with differential privacy, where mechanisms are usually designed to resist worst-case membership query among all the data owners.
-From this perspective, our relaxed definition of privacy also allows for a more flexible design of algorithms with better utility.
+Under the setting of attribute obfuscation, the notion of information confidentiality should be attribute-specific: the goal is to protect specific attributes from being inferred by malicious adversaries as much as possible.
+Note that this is in sharp contrast with differential privacy (we systematically compare the related notions in Sec.~\ref{sec:related-work} Related Work), where mechanisms are usually designed to resist worst-case membership query among all the data owners instead of preventing information leakage of the sensitive attribute~\citep{dwork2014algorithmic}.
+From this perspective, our relaxed definition of attribute obfuscation against adversaries also allows for a more flexible design of algorithms with better accuracy.

-\paragraph{Our Contributions} In this paper, we first formally define the notion of utility and privacy.
-We justify why our definitions are particularly suited under the setting of attribute inference attacks.
-Through the lens of representation learning, we then formulate the problem of utility maximization with privacy constraint as a minimax optimization problem that can be effectively and practically implemented.
-To provide a formal guarantee on privacy preservation, we prove an information-theoretic lower bound on the inference error of the protected attribute under attacks from arbitrary adversaries.
-To investigate the relationship between privacy preservation and utility maximization, we also provide a theoretical result to formally characterize the inherent trade-off between these two concepts.
-Empirically, we extensively conduct experiments to corroborate our privacy guarantee and validate the inherent trade-offs in different privacy preservation algorithms.
-From our empirical results, we conclude that the adversarial representation learning approach achieves the best trade-off in terms of privacy preservation and utility maximization, among various state-of-the-art privacy preservation algorithms.
+\paragraph{Our Contributions} In this paper, we first formally define the notion of attribute inference attack in our setting and justify why our definitions are particularly suited under our setting.
+Through the lens of representation learning, we formulate the problem of accuracy maximization with information obfuscation constraint as a minimax optimization problem.
+To provide a formal guarantee on attribute obfuscation, we prove an information-theoretic lower bound on the inference error of the protected attribute under attacks from arbitrary adversaries.
+To investigate the relationship between attribute obfuscation and accuracy maximization, we also prove a theorem that formally characterizes the inherent trade-off between these two concepts.
+We conduct experiments to corroborate our formal guarantees and validate the inherent trade-offs in different attribute obfuscation algorithms.
+From our empirical results, we conclude that the adversarial representation learning approach achieves the best trade-off in terms of attribute obfuscation and accuracy maximization, among various state-of-the-art attribute obfuscation algorithms.